-We listened to customers express a desire for a better visual experience with graphics and videos, and talk about perfect timing — at VMworld we announced the integration of the VMware® Horizon 7 platform and the VMware Blast Extreme Protocol into our thin client software.
+We listened to customers express a desire for a better visual experience with graphics and videos, and talk about perfect timing — at VMworld we announced the integration of the VMware® Horizon 7 platform and the VMware Blast Extreme Protocol into our endpoint software.
 And, when we demonstrated our hardware accelerated integration it was an eye opener!
 Our customers were blown away when they saw the quality of YouTube videos, a level far superior to what they were experiencing before.

 - Quick integration of new feature sets: IGEL’s Universal Management Suite (UMS) makes it easy to centrally configure and add new features via UMS firmware updates and UMS profile management.
 Additionally, new peripherals can be easily supported by adding virtual channels to the software.